scribe-security/docs/docs/guides/enforcing-sdlc-policy.md

 * Signed Evidence: The artifact should include signed or unsigned evidence, as specified by the `signed` field in the input.
 * Signing Identity: The artifact should be signed by a specific identity, as specified by the `identity` fields in the input (for signed evidence).
-* Evidence Format: The evidence format should follow the specified format(s) in the format field of the input.
+* Evidence Format: The evidence format should follow the specified format(s) either in the `format-type` or `format` field of the input.
 * Origin of artifact: The artifact should originate from an expected source, as specified by the `evidence` **[origin labels](../guides/enforcing-sdlc-policy#context-match-fields)**.
 For instance, you can verify that an artifact is generated from a particular pipeline or repository.
 * Artifact details: The rule applies to a specific artifact or any group of artifacts, as specified by the `evidence` **[subject labels](../guides/enforcing-sdlc-policy#context-match-fields)**.
 * Policy as code: The rule allows extension of the verification using custom scripts, as specified by the `rego` input.